Softcatala/whisper-ctranslate2/README.md

 Alternatively, if you are interested the latest development (non-stable) version from this repository, just tpe:

     pip install git+https://github.com/jordimas/whisper-ctranslate2.git

+# CPU and GPU support

+GPU and CPU support are provided by [CTranslate2](https://github.com/OpenNMT/CTranslate2/).

+It has compatibility with x86-64 and AArch64/ARM64 CPU and integrates multiple backends that are optimized for these platforms: Intel MKL, oneDNN, OpenBLAS, Ruy, and Apple Accelerate.

+GPU execution requires the NVIDIA libraries cuBLAS 11.x and cuDNN 8.x to be installed on the system.
+Please refer to the [CTranslate2 documentation](https://opennmt.net/CTranslate2/installation.html)

+By default the best hardware available is selected for inference.
+You can use the options `--device` and `--device_index` to control manually the selection.

 # Usage